‘I regret everything’: Convicted rapist comes face to face with his victim - NewsBreak

 “The drugs became like a medicine,” Jimmerson said.

 It wasn’t until his time in prison that Jimmerson ceased being in denial about his actions.
-After years of lying, he confessed his crimes to his family.‘Pornographic’ book assigned to 14-year-olds at Eastlake High upsets parents
+After years of lying, he confessed his crimes to his family.

 He credits Virginia Department of Corrections programs like “Thinking for a change” and the “Victim Impact Program” for coming to terms with the truth and opening his eyes to the impact of his actions on others.
 Jimmerson credits his time in prison with his rehabilitation saying he basically grew up behind bars.